au-ts/libmicrokitco/README.md

 The library expects a large memory region (MR) for it's internal data structures and many small MRs of *equal size* for the individual co-stacks allocated to it.
 These memory regions must only have read and write permissions.
 See `microkit_cothread_init()`.

 ### Architecture support
-This library supports AArch32, AArch64 and x86_64.
+This library supports AArch64, RISC-V (rv64imac) and x86_64.

 ### State transition